Monty/DNA_Match_Manager_Helper/README.md

 will be used by later runs to produce an Additions-*timestamp*.csv file containing data that can be cut/pasted into your master spreadsheet.
-You can either paste that data one line at a time into its proper slot, or paste it all at the bottom and then sort it by Shared cMs, Shared %, and then Match Name to move it into the correct slot.
+You can either paste that data one line at a time into its proper slot, or paste it all at the bottom and then sort it by Shared cMs (*descending*), Shared % (*descending*), and then Match Name (*ascending*) to move it into the correct slot.

 There is no reason to run **`./makeDNASpreadsheet.sh`** again until you know or suspect you have a new relative that shares more DNA than the minimum cMs saved.
 Run it monthly if you don't keep a close watch on your DNA testing sites.

+If you want to see what added matches will look like without waiting for new ones to show up on the web, just reduce the minimum cMs slightly, e.g.
+**`./makeDNASpreadsheet.sh -m 99`**

 Enjoy!